 How can I find out about any out of pocket costs?

 Many people with private health insurance are concerned about extra costs.
-Right now, over 80% of all privately insured medical services in hospital have no gap fee at all.
+Right now, over 80% of all privately insured medical services performed in a hospital have no gap fee at all.
 But you still have the right to find out what extra charges, if any, there might be for your medical treatment.

-- Check with your health insurer about how much is likely to be covered by your health insurance policy
+- Check with your health insurer about how much is likely to be covered by your health insurance policy.

 The Government’s fee transparency website